Technoscience: Conceptual levels of philosophical technoscience

-We look at the concept of technoscience by considering three levels: a descriptive-analytic level, a deconstructivist level, and a visionary level.
+The concept of technoscience is considered in three levels: a descriptive-analytic level, a deconstructivist level, and a visionary level.

 Descriptive-analytic

 On a descriptive-analytic level, technoscientific studies examine the decisive role of science and technology in how knowledge is being developed.
 What is the role played by large research labs in which experiments on organisms are undertaken, when it comes to a certain way of looking at the things surrounding us?
 To what extent do such investigations, experiments and insights shape views of 'nature' and of human bodies?
 How do these insights link to the concept of living organisms as biofacts?
 To what extent do such insights inform technological innovation?
 Can the laboratory be understood as a metaphor for social structures in their entirety?

 Deconstructive

 On a deconstructive level, theoretical work is being undertaken on technoscience to address scientific practices critically, e.g. by Bruno Latour (sociology), by Donna Haraway (history of science), and by Karen Barad (theoretical physics).
 It is pointed out that scientific descriptions may be only allegedly objective; that descriptions are of a performative character, and that there are ways to de-mystify them.
 Likewise, new forms of representing those involved in research are being sought.